OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

 * **Field Name : Module**
   * **"Module"** field represents the modules that are visible on DOORS Next UI in any stream.
   * The field purpose to decide the module where artifacts needs to be synchronized.
-  * In OpsHub Integration Manager, when DOORS Next is a source system, **"Module"** is used to represent the module name of artifacts being synchronized.
+  * In <code class="expression">space.vars.SITENAME</code>, when DOORS Next is a source system, **"Module"** is used to represent the module name of artifacts being synchronized.
     * If artifact is a [core artifact](#glossary), then module name will be empty as core artifacts doesn't belong to any module in end system.
     * If artifact is a [shared artifact](#glossary), then module field represents the name of the module in which the shared artifact is present.
-  * In OpsHub Integration Manager, when DOORS Next is a target system, **"Module"** is used to represent the module name where the artifacts needs to be created.
+  * In <code class="expression">space.vars.SITENAME</code>, when DOORS Next is a target system, **"Module"** is used to represent the module name where the artifacts needs to be created.
-  * The datatype of this field in OpsHub Integration Manager is **Hierarchy**.
+  * The datatype of this field in <code class="expression">space.vars.SITENAME</code> is **Hierarchy**.
 The value mappings for this field is displayed in a tree structure.
 For more information on value mapping, refer to document [Value mapping](mapping-configuration#value-mapping)
   * The top level represents the stream path.
 The modules of the stream gets loaded when the stream path is expanded.
   * **For example -** If there are two modules "Module 1" and "Module 2" in stream, then in value mapping, there will be two modules displayed under that stream - "Module 1", "Module 2".
-Refer to below image for the value mapping on OpsHub Integration Manager UI.
+Refer to below image for the value mapping on <code class="expression">space.vars.SITENAME</code> UI.

 	  <p align="center">
 	  <img src="../assets/DoorsNG_22c.png" width="900" />
 	  </p>

-  > **Note**: If multiple modules with same name are found, then OpsHub Integration Manager will create the entity in the first found module.
+  > **Note**: If multiple modules with same name are found, then <code class="expression">space.vars.SITENAME</code> will create the entity in the first found module.

   > **Note**: For **"Module"** field, it's recommended to have **"Sync When?"** settings set to **"Create"** in field mapping.
-Otherwise, OpsHub Integration Manager will throw an error for which artifacts are getting updated in a module.
+Otherwise, <code class="expression">space.vars.SITENAME</code> will throw an error for which artifacts are getting updated in a module.
 For more information on the error thrown, refer to error document [OH-DOORS Next-0043].

   > **Note**: Refer to section [In Folder and Module field Behavior](#in-folder-and-module-field-behavior) for more information on how "Module" field impacts synchronization along with "In Folder" field.

 * **Field Name : DOORS Next Project**
   * This field represents the Project name of DOORS Next where the stream that is configured in integration belongs to.
-  * This is a read-only field in OpsHub Integration Manager.
+  * This is a read-only field in <code class="expression">space.vars.SITENAME</code>.

 * **Field Name : Component**
   * This field represents the Component name of DOORS Next where the stream that is in synchronization belongs to.
-  * This is a read-only field in OpsHub Integration Manager.
+  * This is a read-only field in <code class="expression">space.vars.SITENAME</code>.

 * **Field Name : Artifact Type**
   * This field is a lookup field that represents the types of artifacts that are present in any stream.
   * The field purpose is to tell the type of the artifact that needs to be synchronized.
-  * This is a read-only field in OpsHub Integration Manager.
+  * This is a read-only field in <code class="expression">space.vars.SITENAME</code>.

 * **Field Name : Artifact Format**
   * This field is a lookup field that represents the formats of artifacts that can be created in the stream.
   * The field purpose is to tell the format of the artifact that needs to be synchronized.
-  * This is a read-only field in OpsHub Integration Manager.
+  * This is a read-only field in <code class="expression">space.vars.SITENAME</code>.

 > **Note**: The **Entity Type** in mapping and integration configuration for DOORS Next is a combination of **Artifact Type** and **Artifact Format**.
 For Example - If Artifact Type is **Requirement**, and Artifact Format is **Text**, then, Entity Type will display **Requirement(Text)**.